Gheorghe Eminescu: Final years

 During that interval, Roxana Eminescu studied linguistics with Iorgu Iordan.
 She specialized in Portuguese literature, after being introduced to the poetry of Fernando Pessoa by a member of the Portuguese Communist Party, who was living in exile in Romania.
 She was also known locally for having introduced Fernando Arrabal's plays to Romania in the late 1970s (when she devised anti-censorship mechanisms by presenting him as a political author), but recalls being pressured by Ceaușescu's Securitate into becoming a spy.
 In order to escape this constraint, in 1981 she left with a student visa to Lisbon, where she ultimately defected.
 After gaining employment at the University of Lisbon, she decided to leave for France, and obtained French citizenship.
 She had married a twin brother of actress Aimée Iacobescu, from whom she has a son, Ion Teodor Eminescu-Iacobescu (born 1985).

 In October 1980, Gheorghe Eminescu and his daughter, alongside Iosif Constantin Drăgan, were guests of the Maiorescu Literary Circle, presided upon by Gavril Iosif Chiuzbaian.
 In 1982, Gheorghe was interviewed by poet Corneliu Vadim Tudor, who wrote that he bore a "striking resemblance" to his uncle, "which only the white hair and blue eyes of this old man will refute."
 As the Lieutenant Colonel noted in that interview, he had by then donated all of his family memorabilia to Augustin Z. N. Pop.
 One of Eminescu's last published contributions, included in the third issue of Limba și Literatura Română in 1981, was an autobiographical record of his participation in the battle of Mărășești; in 1986, he revised for print a second edition of his Napoleon biography.
 In January 1984, Eminescu returned to Mizil, where he was interviewed by writer George Stoian.
 Also that month, he was in Slobozia, where his unscripted lecture at Eminesciana Festival was also recorded for posterity.

 In 1986, the aging scholar was visited by another military historian, Titu Popescu, who interviewed him about his life—including about his time at Aiud.
 An article by Eminescu, describing the final decay of the Ancien Régime, appeared in Magazin Istoric in July 1987, with a biographical note introducing him as a "historical writer" and the "nephew of our great national poet".
-Gheorghe Eminescu's only published poem was a testament-like piece, appearing when he was already in his nineties.
+Gheorghe Eminescu sat down for a final interview with Vadim Tudor, which was recorded on video.
+Around that time, he allowed a lyrical, testament-like, piece of his to be published, as his only official poem.
 A heavy smoker, throughout the 1980s he was suffering from infections of the airways and lungs, which finally caused his death on 6 June 1988 (reportedly, this occurred in his Claudian Street home, where he had lived as a widower since October 1984).